coleifer/peewee/docs/peewee/cookbook.rst

     User._meta.auto_increment = True

-If you *always* want to have control over the primary key, simply do not use the ``PrimaryKeyField`` type:
+If you *always* want to have control over the primary key, simply do not use the :py:class:`PrimaryKeyField` field type, but use a normal :py:class:`IntegerField` (or other column type):

 .. code-block:: python